zjgcainiao/ML_CreditCardDefaultPrediction/README.md

 ## Copyright and License

-Code released under the [MIT]
+Code released under the [MIT License](https://opensource.org/licenses/MIT)

 The template is based on the [style portfolio](https://blackrockdigital.github.io/startbootstrap-stylish-portfolio).

-Special Thank you to [Everett Griffiths](https://github.com/fireproofsocks)
+Special Thank you to [Everett Griffiths](https://github.com/fireproofsocks) for inspiration.